Creating and Publishing a Listing

 5. Get access to a role with provider privileges.

-See Becoming a Provider of Listings for details.
+See Becoming a provider of listings for details.

-You can create free or paid private listings to share directly with specific consumers.
 Before you create your listing, prepare the data for your listing.
-See Preparing Data for a Listing.
+See Preparing data for a listing.

 Note